architkhullar/RobotMotionPlanning_TermProject/README.md

 * These equations are used to generate the orimitive motions of our robot which are explained and plotted below

-* Finally, RRT was choosen for this and this was very basic and the previously proposed technique of Reduced Visibility graph Roadmap methodology would fail for a robot with differential drive.
+* Finally, RRT was choosen for this and this was very basic and the previously proposed technique of Reduced Visibility graph Roadmap methodology would fail for a robot with car like constraints.
 RRt was finally implemeted for the pathplanning in <b>MATLAB</b>

 * **Also, deviating from the initial proposal, I decide to skip the C-space calculation and instead create an image map with C-Space already computed.**